altocodenl/cell/readme.md

 If you've been there, cell could be for you.
 And yes, cell integrates AI too.

-## How cell tackles complexity
+## How cell tackles the obstacles to understanding

 Complexity is what makes it hard to understand a system.
 There are many sources of complexity in existing programming languages and frameworks that can be completely avoided.
-Rather than slap an AI editor onto the same tools, cell reconsiders programming from first principles.
+Rather than slap an AI editor on top of the same tools, cell reconsiders programming from first principles.
 In doing so, it removes the following sources of complexity:

 1. Lack of a single, low-noise way to directly look at data.
 2. Fragmentation of data into multiple places.